JoeVirtual/KonFoo/docs/structure.rst

 .. warning::

-    A **structure template** must always align to full bytes or an exception will be raised when decoding or encoding an incomplete template declaration.
+    A `structure`_ must always align to full bytes or an exception will be raised when decoding or encoding an incomplete `structure`_ declaration.

-Align fields in a Structure
+Align Fields in a Structure
 ---------------------------

-You can :ref:`align <field_alignment>` consecutive fields in a :class:`Structure`
-to each other by using the ``align_to`` parameter of the :class:`Field` class.
+You can :ref:`align <field alignment>` consecutive fields in a `structure`_ to each other by using the ``align_to`` parameter of the :class:`Field` class.

 .. code-block:: python
-   :emphasize-lines: 6-9
+    :emphasize-lines: 5-8

-    # Structure template
     class Identifier(Structure):

         def __init__(self):